About

 Screened at festivals worldwide

-Been named TIFF's Top 10
+Made TIFF's annual Top 10 list twice

-Shown at the Museum of Modern Art (MoMA)
+Presented at the Museum of Modern Art (MoMA)

 Released on Crave, Apple TV, iTunes, Prime Video, Tubi, Kanopy and Paramount+